BaranziniLab/KG_RAG/README.md

 | -e       | False           | Flag for showing evidence of association from the graph | True or False                      | Can be used for both GPT and Llama models                        |
 | -m       | method-1        | Which tokenizer method to use                            | method-1 or method-2. method-1 uses 'AutoTokenizer' and method-2 uses 'LlamaTokenizer' and with an additional 'legacy' flag set to False while initiating the tokenizer              | Use only for Llama models|

+## BiomixQA: Benchmark dataset

+BiomixQA is a curated biomedical question-answering dataset comprising two distinct components:

+- Multiple Choice Questions (MCQ)
+- True/False Questions

+This dataset has been utilized to validate KG-RAG framework across different LLMs.
+The diverse nature of questions in this dataset, spanning multiple choice and true/false formats, along with its coverage of various biomedical concepts, makes it particularly suitable for assessing the performance of KG-RAG framework.
+Hence, this dataset is designed to support research and development in biomedical natural language processing, knowledge graph reasoning, and question-answering systems.

+This dataset is currently hosted in Hugging Face and you can find it [here](https://huggingface.co/datasets/kg-rag/BiomixQA).

 ## Citation